-Though I was closer to the airport and on a 45° pattern entry for runway 10, the lead aircraft from the other group -- a flight of three led by a Lancair -- were travelling a lot faster.
+Though I was closer to the airport and on a 45° pattern entry for runway 10, the lead aircraft from the other group -- a flight of three that included a Lancair, a rare GP4, and an RV -- were travelling a lot faster.
 They barreled directly onto the downwind from the east at high speed.
 With Ed somewhere behind me in his Archer and given my proximity to the airport, my options were limited.
 It was not a good place to do a 360° turn for spacing.
 Instead, I entered the downwind leg ahead of the Lancair.

 "I've got some speed on you," the Lancair pilot warned.

 I negotiated with the Lancair, who flew a wider downwind and extended his pattern to allow me to land.
 I agreed to keep my pattern tight and aimed for the numbers.
 I pulled the throttle, dumped the flaps, and twisted the airplane about two axes to slip earthward.
 Given that I was high, heavy, and in a Warrior prone to floating, I was pleased with the short field landing that I accomplished.
 I was one of the few that morning who made the turnoff for the ramp.
 St Marys does not have a parallel taxiway and most of the other aircraft that came in behind me rolled to the far east end of runway 10 to exit on a short jughandle taxiway loop.
 They accumulated there until a break in landing traffic allowed them to back taxi to the ramp.

 Meanwhile, ours was the first aircraft on the ramp for the morning.